Yangyi-Chen/PaperList-Trustworthy-Applications/README.md

 ## Interesting Topics
 - **Advancing mathematics by guiding human intuition with AI;** Alex Davies et al
 - **What are the best Systems?
 New Perspectives on NLP Benchmarking;** Pierre Colombo, Nathan Noiry, Ekhine Irurozki, Stephan Clemencon; Study how to aggregate metrics in multi-task evaluation. "benchmarks are made of datasets, metrics, and a way to aggregate performance. ...
 If the bulk of the NLP community efforts on this domain is about collecting new datasets and introducing new metrics, little work is concerned with the third part, namely how to aggregate various performances."
-- **On Human Predictions with Explanations and Predictions of Machine Learning Models: A Case Study on Deception Detection;** Vivian Lai, Chenhao Tan; Use ML models and explanation technology to help the human decision process.
 - **A Neural-Symbolic Approach to Natural Language Understanding;** Zhixuan Liu et al
 - **Fast Few-shot Debugging for NLU Test Suites;** Christopher Malon et al
 - **Shedding New Light on the Language of the Dark Web;** Youngjin Jin et al